martin0004/traffic_light_classifier/README.md

 ### Training Phase

 - After the initial design phase, the classifier went tru several training loops.
-These training loops were run on an training dataset.
+These training loops were run on a training dataset.
 Images in this dataset had already been labeled with their respective color.

 - An **evaluator** checked the classifier performance after each loop.
 The classifier design or internal parameters were updated each time project requirements were not met.